SDI8/CQDF/README.md

 Structure your CADQuery scripts as proper parametric designs.
 Define and constrain parameters explicitly, without magic and with full type support, and evaluate the design in whatever way suits you best - directly as a python file or through any application implementing the CQDF Driver.

 This repository is in its early days.
-Expect neither conda envs, tests nor documentation.
+Expect neither tests nor documentation.

 ## Why not CADQuery Gateway Interface?